PrimalNinja/cyborgzoscii-u/dh-microZOSCII-key-exchange.md

 When 4 DH secrets are exchanged, the combined 2048-nibble microROM enables microUNSIGNAL features (still in draft).

-Use with any ZOSCII-family protocol for information-theoretically secure communications.

 ---

 ## 9. REFERENCES